sukhwal9/Types-of-Functions/README.md

 ## License

 This project is licensed under the MIT License.
-See the LICENSE file for details.

-## Contributing

-Feel free to fork this repository, make improvements, and submit pull requests.
-Contributions are welcome!

-## Support

-For questions or issues related to the contract, please open an issue on GitHub or contact [maintainer-email].